Yandy Díaz Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.1 K/9, the 10th-best in MLB.
+- The Orioles pitching staff is 11th in the league with a collective nine strikeouts per nine innings.

-- The Orioles rank 18th in baseball in home runs given up (42 total, 1.2 per game).

-- Gibson (4-1 with a 4.61 ERA and 27 strikeouts in 41 2/3 innings pitched) makes the start for the Orioles, his eighth of the season.
+- Orioles pitchers combine to surrender 46 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

+- The Orioles will send Kremer (3-1) to the mound to make his eighth start of the season.
+He is 3-1 with a 5.80 ERA and 28 strikeouts through 35 2/3 innings pitched.

-- His most recent appearance came on Wednesday against the Kansas City Royals, when the right-hander went 6 2/3 innings, surrendering six earned runs while allowing 10 hits.
+- His most recent appearance came on Friday against the Atlanta Braves, when the righty threw six innings, surrendering one earned run while giving up six hits.

+- The 27-year-old has an ERA of 5.80, with 7.1 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.